Modelling the shape of thermal pulses from low temperature detectors: The electric circuit analog

+Furthermore, it can be demonstrated that only zeroes and poles lying close to the imaginary axis dominate the dynamics of the system so that usually the circuit can be described in terms of a limited number of poles and zeroes with the region of convergence consisting of a vertical band which includes the imaginary axis and extends to the right of the pole with the largest real part.

-Interesting properties of the poles (and therefore of the system solutions) can be deduced just looking at the coefficients of the denominator in eq. (\ref{eq:transfer}) and exploiting the algebraic criteria for polynomials.
-The Viete rule\cite{vinberg:2003} leads to: $\sum_{k=1}^N p_k=-a_{N-1}/a_N$.
-While the Newton and Descartes criteria \cite{mead1992,curtiss1918} state that the maximum number of positive real roots of a polynomial with real coefficients is given by the number of sign variations between consecutive coefficients, neglecting any null coefficients.
-Therefore, since we want only ``non-positive'' solutions, a sufficient condition is that all the coefficients a$_k$ have the same positive sign.
+Interesting properties of the poles can be deduced just looking at the coefficients of the denominator in eq. (\ref{eq:transfer}).
+For example, the Viète rule\cite{vinberg:2003} implies that\\ $\sum_{k=1}^N \, p_k$\,=\,$-a_{N-1}/a_N$, while a sufficient condition for avoiding unwanted poles with a positive real part is that all the coefficients a$_k$ have the same positive sign \cite{mead1992,curtiss1918}.

-The time development of the signals is now given by the response to a delta function, and can be evaluated as the inverse Laplace transform of $H(s)$ (eq. (\ref{eq:zepoA})).\\ For a stable and causal system $H(s)$ can be easily decomposed as a combination of the individual pole terms\cite{larson:2016}:
+The time development of the signals is then given by the inverse Laplace transform of $H(s)$ which, by linearity, reads:

-where the coefficients r$_k$ can be properly expressed as algebraic functions of the zeroes and poles and can be either positive or negative.

-Each term in eq.~(\ref{eq:zepo1}) can be then individually anti-transformed to give rise to a single exponential function.
-The Laplace inverse transform of $H(s)$ becomes then a simple linear combination of exponentials, which is the desired result:

-The amplitude of the k-th exponential contribution $r_k$ is called the residue of H(s) in the $p_k$ pole.
-It is given by: